-The LXP is what the LMS should have been.
+The LXP is what the learning management system (LMS) should have been.
 According to the industry analyst Josh Bersin, the LXP represents the new world of corporate learning.
 Think about how Netflix disrupted movie distribution and impacted viewing habits, and you’ll understand the potential.
-Combining a learning platform with easy to consume, engaging and high-impact digital content, the LXP has no barriers to access.
+Combining a learning platform with easy to consume, engaging and high impact digital content, the LXP has no barriers to access.

 We want more from workplace learning

-We know from research that staff are happy to leave behind expert-led formal courses and they want to share their knowledge with colleagues.
-If we want our staff to embrace the future, then we have to make this journey alongside them and provide better tools.
-And the better tool is – the LXP.
+We know from research that staff are happy to leave behind expert-led formal courses and want to share their knowledge with colleagues.
+If we want our staff to embrace the future, then we must provide better learning tools.

 How people prefer to learn in the workplace: